jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/00-Introduction.md

 These terms are used all over the document, this lexical disambiguates their meanings.

-<strong>Build Definition Files :</strong> These are files that define the build for a given project.
-In Jerkar, those files are Java sources (.java files) located under _[PROJECT DIR]/build/def_ directory.
+<strong>Build Class :</strong> These are files that define build for a given project.
+In Jerkar, those files are Java sources (.java files) located under _[PROJECT DIR]/build/def_ directory and extending `org.jerkar.tool.JkBuild`.
-A Jerkar project may contain 0 or many build definition files as a definition file stands for both the main build class and _utilities_ classes.
+This term can also be use to designate the compiled build class (.class files) as this class is generated transparently by Jerkar.

-<strong>Build Class :</strong> This is the class containing the methods executed by Jerkar when a project is built.
+In general, there is a single build class by project, but it can have none (if your project embrace conventions strictly) or many if project developers estimates that make sense.
-The build class may be a class coming the compilation of the build definition files or a _standard_ class coming from Jerkar runtime.
+_[PROJECT DIR]/build/def_ directory may contain other utilities classes and files consumed by build classes.

 <strong>Jerkar Options :</strong> This is a set of key-value used to inject parameters in builds.
 The options can be mentioned as command line arguments or stored in specific files.
 The section _Build Configuration_ details about Jerkar options.